Glendale · Los Angeles County

 - Can I build an ADU in Glendale?

 - In most cases, yes.
 ADUs are permitted across much of Glendale under state ADU law and the City’s local standards, though hillside grading, access, and setbacks can shape what fits on a given lot.
-The firm we co-own confirms feasibility with the City of Glendale before committing to a design.
+We confirm feasibility with the City of Glendale before committing to a design.

 - Do you handle Glendale permits and plan check directly?

 - Yes.
-The licensed, CSLB-verified firm we co-own files and carries the City of Glendale permits for your project and manages plan check and inspections in-house.
-You work directly with the builder — no lead broker, no middleman, and no markup.
+We file and carry the City of Glendale permits for your project under our CSLB license and manage plan check and inspections in-house with our own crews.
+You work directly with the contractor that designs, permits, and builds — one accountable team, honest pricing.

 What we build in Glendale

-Explore the services our partner firm self-performs, or head back to the full service area.
+Explore the services we self-perform with our own crews, or head back to the full service area.

 Planning a build in Glendale?

-Talk directly to the builder who knows Glendale’s hillside rules and Building & Safety process firsthand.
-We walk you through scope, timeline, and a fair-market price — no middleman, no markup.
+Talk directly to the contractor who knows Glendale’s hillside rules and Building & Safety process firsthand.
+We walk you through scope, timeline, and a detailed, line-item estimate.
+Free consultation.